MrMeowzz/Funkin-MrMeowzz/README.md

 * MSVC v141 - VS 2017 C++ x64/x86 build tools
 * MSVC v140 - VS 2015 C++ build tools (v14.00)

-This will install about 22GB of crap, but once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
-Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
+This will install about 22GB of crap, but once that is done you can run the `compile exe` bat file in the root of the project.
+Once that finishes (it takes forever even on a higher end PC), the .exe file will be located under `export\release\windows\bin`

 ### Additional guides